-While viewing the board book in any of the applications, you'll be able to call up a multi-function panel typically from the left side of the screen.
-One of the tabs of this panel is called the Annotation Summary.
+While viewing the board book in any of the applications, you'll be able to call up a multi-function panel typically from the right side of the screen.
+One of the tabs of this panel is called the Comments Panel.
 It keeps track of every location in the book where you've made annotations.
 From here, you can easily skip to the page these notes were made by clicking directly on the annotation in the list.
 This is also where annotations can be shared from (more on this below).
 Here's what the Annotation Summary Panel looks like in the web browser:

 Sharing Annotations with other Meeting Attendees

-Annotations you have created in your books can be shared with other users who have access to the same meeting.
-This also means that other users can share their annotations with you!
-This is all done right from the Annotations Summary.
-If you look just to the right of any annotation in the Annotation Summary, you’ll see an icon of various types.
-To share an annotation, click this icon, then choose who you’d like to share the annotation with, and then click Save.
-With an annotation shared, these other users will be able to see the annotation you’ve made when viewing the book on their devices.
+Annotations you have created in your books can be shared with other users who have access to the same Meeting.
+This also means that other users can share their Annotations with you!
+If you click on any Annotation in the Board Book, will have a menu appear with several options for the Annotation.
+To share an annotation, click the Share icon, then choose who you’d like to share the Annotation with, and then click Save.
+With an Annotation shared, these other users will be able to see the Annotation you’ve made when viewing the Book on their devices.